geddadasuresh84326/credit-card-defaulter/README.md

 ## Infrastructure Required.

-1. AWS S3
-2. AWS EC2
+1. AWS EC2
-3. AWS ECR
+2. AWS ECR
-4. Git Actions
+3. Git Actions
-5. Terraform

 ## How to run?
 Before we run the project, we need AWS account to access the service like S3, ECR and EC2 instances.